 4.2.1.
-Quotations from primary texts (author's name and short title)
+Quotations from primary texts (name and short title)

 Quotations from primary texts are normally documented in a footnote.
-The references then usually include the author's name and a short version of the title (or only a short title if the text is anonymous) as well as the book, chapter, page number or verse.
+The references then usually include the author's name and a short version of the title (or only a short title if the text is anonymous, please do not use the addition "anonymous" in this case) as well as the book, chapter, page number or verse.
 Please place the footnote reference marks at the end of quotations, after the punctuation mark.

-References for primary texts which are cited more often can be given directly in the main text using sigla and page or verse numbers.
+References for primary texts which are cited more often can be given directly in the main text using (sigla or common short title and) page or verse numbers.
 The sigla must be explained either (e.g. in articles) in a footnote when first citing the respective primary text, in the bibliography ('S.th. = Thomas Aquinas: Summa theologiae...), or (e.g. in monographs) in a list of sigla.
+For common short titles, reference can also be made to appropriate reference works (e.g. DNP, TLL); they can also be resolved in the bibliography.